How to Choose The Best Mast Cell Activation Syndrome Diet

 Common Symptoms and Diagnosis

 Diagnosing MCAS is difficult because there are so many symptoms, they often come and go and are not consistent, and it is hard to pinpoint symptom triggers.
-There are a few lab tests that may be used, but, it can be hard to time a blood draw for when you’re experiencing a flair.
+There are a few lab tests that may be used, but, it can be hard to time a blood draw for when you’re experiencing a flare.

 To learn more about MCAS, check out my interviews with Dr. Lawrence Afrin on the podcast (Part 1 and Part 2), as they can really help give you hope and understanding of this syndrome that might be causing your issues.